 Another side effect of surgery that a lot of people aren’t really prepared for is that you lose a coping mechanism for all your issues.
 In general, people who are as fat as I was aren’t truly happy people.
 Depression & low self-esteem are pretty common among the obese.
 And it doesn’t go away because you are suddenly losing weight.
 It can actually get worse with the loss of coping techniques and loss of identity.
 Before the surgery, when I was at my worst, I’d eat a half gallon of ice cream and a box of cookies when I was having a bad day.
 Now, I can’t even eat a spoon of ice cream without getting sick.
 Along with clinical depression, I also struggle with PTSD.
 There are days so bad that I can’t even leave my house.
 And without my coping mechanism, I really struggled.

 Some people, with the loss of a major coping mechanism, will fall into “transference disorder”, which is a fancy way of saying that we take one addiction (food) and find something to replace it with.
 Shopping, exercising too much, and substance abuse are common replacements.
 I’d like to highlight on substance abuse for a second.
 Once you’ve had these surgeries, you should never consume alcohol or controlled substances again.
-Someone went in and rearranged your insides and now you will have a very quick and intense reaction to things like alcohol.
+Someone went in and rearranged your insides and now you will have a very quick and intense reaction to things like alcohol, as my friends working at rehab locations UK often remind me.
 This increases your chance of alcohol poisoning AND addiction.
 Someone I love very much who had the surgery the day before I did fell into this and it broke my heart to watch her fall further and further into alcoholism.